 Thank you the St Nicholas Church community group who baked all the delicious cakes, you knew we would be hungry!

 Another fabulous day, another fabulous Chilterns Walking Festival concluded.
 Knowledgeable guides, superb autumnal scenery and sweeping views across the Bedfordshire Chiltern hills and valleys.
-The unexpected pleasure of Dartmoor ponies, insights into the devastating effects of climate change on arable farming, tasty heritage treats and a rainbow for dessert!
+The unexpected pleasure of Dartmoor ponies, insights into the devastating effects of climate change with tasty heritage treats.

-My exploration of the beautiful nature in the Barton Hills, in the northern Chilterns have thrown up some lovely surprises including; Someries Castle with its very own runway, Sharpenhoe Clappers anonymous initials and ghost of a Celtic tribal chief, the peaceful Amaravati Buddhist monastery and now, a NNR with some of the best views in the Chilterns – and the cheekiest ponies!
+My exploration of the beautiful nature in the Barton Hills, in the northern Chilterns have thrown up some lovely surprises.
+Someries Castle with its own runway, Sharpenhoe Clappers and the ghost of a Celtic tribal chief and peaceful Amaravati Buddhist monastery.

 For delicious recipes and rapeseed oil-inspired meals, check out Mrs Middleton’s website.